Nayshins/clojure-cob-spec-server/README.md

 to install dependencies

 ## Running the server
-This server is configured to meet the specifications of the Cob Spec test suite, and all that is need to run it is the command:
+This server is configured to meet the specifications of the Cob Spec test suite, and all that is needed to run it is the command:
 ```
 $ lein run
 ```